 According The Atlantic article, a 2005 RAND Corporation study used a CIA assessment based on the University of Denver’s International Futures model to measure national power.
 Accordingly, “the main metrics of world power used in the…assessment are gross domestic product (GDP), population, defense spending, and a less precise factor that includes innovation in technology…Black America cannot be scored on all these factors, but key indicators are examined here to approximate its standing,” the article said.

 Consider the following data discussed and outlined in the piece:

 · Blacks are the only racial group overrepresented in the U.S. military.
-Blacks make up 12.6 percent of the U.S. population, but 17 percent of military service members.
+Blacks make up 12.6 percent of the U.S. population, but over 17 percent of military service members.

 · For GDP per capita, Black Americans (as an independent country) would rank 46th in the world, below Saudi Arabia, Italy and the United Arab Emirates, but above Russia, Mexico and Brazil.

 · As a population, Black America ranks 31st in the world, just below Mexico, the UK and Italy, but above Canada, Iraq, Saudi Arabia and Australia.

 · According to the Fund for Peace’s Fragile States Index, Black America (as an independent country) would resemble a fragile state listed among one of the world’s worst 30 nations.

 · Black America’s poverty rate of 27.4 percent is currently higher than that in war torn Iraq.